-An individual who lives in a social and economic environment that she plays some part in fashioning, and who engages her capacities as an agent with a conception of the good and an ability to cooperate with others in productive social relations, will be provided with the "social bases of self-respect," to use Rawls's phrase.
-In other words, citizens situated in this way will "have a lively sense of their worth as persons and ... be able to advance their ends with selfconfidence."
-Only by making sure that the structure of the economy is such so as to broadly disperse control over productive resources, therefore, can we ensure that all citizens are able to have this "lively sense" of their own agency, and in so doing to head-off the possibility of harmful inequalities of power and status.
-In this way, the institutions of a property-owning democracy should be able to overcome problems of domination and social inequality in a way that the institutions of a capitalist welfare state are structurally incapable of doing.
-In so doing, as Rawls puts it in his discussion of Marx's critique of the division of labor under capitalism, "the narrowing and demeaning features of the division should be largely overcome once the institutions of property-owning democracy are realized."23
+An individual who lives in a social and economic environment that she plays some part in fashioning, and who engages her capacities as an agent with a conception of the good and an ability to cooperate with others in productive social relations, will be provided with the "social bases of self-respect", to use Rawls's phrase.
+In other words, citizens situated in this way will "have a lively sense of their worth as persons and to be able to advance their ends with self-confidence."(JF, 59).
+Only by making sure that the ex ante structure of the economy is such as to broadly disperse control over productive resources, therefore, can we ensure that all citizens are able to have this "lively sense" of their own agency, and in so doing to head-off the possibilities of harmful inequalities of power and status.
+In this way, the institutions of a property-owning democracy should be able to overcome problems of domination and social inequality in a way that the institutions of a capitalist welfare-state are structurally incapable of doing.
+In so doing, as Rawls puts it in his discussion of Marx's critique of the division of labour under capitalism, "the narrowing and demeaning features of the division should be largely overcome once the institutions of property-owning democracy are realized."11

 Given these clarifications, the egalitarian argument for POD-type arrangements becomes clear.
-The aim of the kind of radical socioeconomic reorganization characteristic of a property-owning democracy (and, especially, through its type-[i] policies involving the wide dispersal of capital) is to realize the value of equality through ex ante compression of objectionable economic inequalities.
+The aim of the kind of radical socioeconomic reorganization characteristic of a property-owning democracy (and, especially, through its type-(1) policies involving the Wide Dispersal of Capital) is to realize the value of equality through ex ante compression of objectionable economic inequalities.
 A property-owning democracy aims to do this through the organization of economic life in a way that reduces the likelihood of social domination or of loss of status.

-Therefore, satisfaction of the difference principle, when viewed as ranging not only over income and wealth, but also over the social primary goods of (a) the powers and prerogatives of offices and positions of authority and responsibility; and (b) the social bases of self-respect, plausibly mandates a move toward greater dispersal of control over productive resources.
+Therefore, satisfaction of the difference principle, when viewed as ranging not only over income and wealth, but also over the social primary goods of (a) the powers and prerogatives of offices and positions of authority and responsibility, and (b) the social bases of self-respect (see, e.g., JF, §17), plausibly mandates a move towards greater dispersal of control over productive resources.12

-If this line of argument is successful, then we have a clear demonstration of why policies of type (i) would be necessary if we are to create a fully just society.
+If this line of argument is successful, then we have a clear demonstration of why policies of type-(1) would be necessary if we are to create a fully just society.
 Insofar as such policies are characteristic of a POD, we therefore have an argument for the superiority of a POD to WSC-based regimes, which do not pursue similar policies.
-Thus, when we focus on the difference principle and the value of equality, we have good reason to endorse Rawls's argument for the superiority of a system of social organization that disperses control of productive resources, over a system which concerns itself (as in the capitalist welfare state) primarily with matters of ex post economic redistribution.
+Thus, when we focus on the difference principle and the value of equality, we have good reason to endorse Rawls's argument for the superiority of a system of social organization that disperses control of